Skip to content

 FieldDescription

 githubURL to the app's source repository.
-Renders as a GitHub octocat icon in the chat header.
+Renders as a GitHub octocat icon in the chat footer.

 docsURL to a documentation or about page for the app.
-Renders as an "About" text link in the chat header.
+Renders as an "About" text link in the chat footer.

 carbonSet to true to show a carbon dashboard link (leaf icon) in the chat footer.
 Only meaningful for apps using NRP-hosted LLMs — links to the NRP carbon API dashboard.